bbrowning/konflux-taxonomy/README.md

 [Konflux](https://konflux-ci.dev/) is an open source Kubernetes-native security-first software factory based on Tekton.
-This README.md walks through creating a Konflux-specific taxonomy that we'll use to fine-tine a Konflux-specific large language model.
+This README.md walks through creating a Konflux-specific taxonomy that we'll use to fine tune a Konflux-specific large language model.

 This isn't an exhaustive guide, nor does it generate a model suitable for any production use.
-Instead, its purpose is to show how someone can get started using InstructLab to fine-tune their own models for their own purposes.
+Instead, its purpose is to show how someone can get started using InstructLab to fine tune their own models for their own purposes.

 ## Generating Markdown from the Konflux website